WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

 ```

 ### LinkedHashSet<E>
+#### ⏰ Performance & Time complexity: Offers O(1) time complexity for add, remove, and contains (like HashSet), but maintains insertion-order iteration with O(1) per-element overhead.
+Iteration (forEach, iterator) is O(n) but faster than HashSet due to linked-list traversal optimization.

 - Extends HashSet<E>, maintains insertion order.
 It doesn't sort elements.
 - Uses a LinkedHashMap internally (doubly linked list to preserve order).
 - Slightly slower than HashSet due to ordering overhead.